Edward Quist-Arcton: Early life and education

 Quist-Arcton was born on 19 September 1923 in Accra, Ghana (then Gold Coast).
-He had his secondary education at Accra Academy where he was head prefect for the 1942 batch of students, and attended Achimota College.
+He was educated at Accra Academy where he was head boy for the 1942 batch of students, and thereafter attended Achimota College.
 In 1948 Quist-Arcton became one of the earliest West Africans to enter the Commonwealth Forestry Institute of the University of Oxford.
 There, he was a member of Brasenose College, and an active student in sports, taking special interest in hockey, tennis, and golf.
 He also joined the Oxford University Senior Training Corps, enrolling in three summer camps.
 While at Oxford, Quist-Arcton was also a member of the West African Students' Club, a political group of which he served as its president in his third year.
 He graduated in 1952 with honours Moderations in the Natural Sciences, namely; Botany, Chemistry and Geology, and an honours degree in Forestry.

 Career

-Following his secondary school education, Quist-Arcton joined the Gold Coast Forest Service in 1946 as a probationer.
+Quist-Arcton joined the Gold Coast Forest Service in 1946 as a probationer.
 Upon his return from his studies in the United Kingdom in 1952, he appointed Assistant Conservator of Forests.
 Working in this capacity, he gained experience in both the Savannah and High Forest areas as a District Forest Officer.
 At the Savannah areas, he was mostly involved in Reserve selection and demarcation, and also gained information on watershed management.
 In 1956, he became a Senior Assistant Conservator.
 As the Senior Assistant Conservator, he was responsible for the Forestry Training School for Rangers and also worked at District level for two years.